yrccondor/wp-webauthn/README.md

 Just download the plugin from releases and install it, then you are done.

-You can also install WP-WebAuthn from WordPress plugin directory. **(Not now, still being reviewed)**
+You can also install [WP-WebAuthn](https://wordpress.org/plugins/wp-webauthn/) from WordPress plugin directory.

 ## License